 How to Unpublish a Wix Site (Step-by-Step Guide)

 Need to take down a Wix site temporarily?
-Whether you're doing maintenance, taking a break from business, or just want to work on your site privately, learning how to unpublish a Wix website is quick and straightforward.
-This guide walks you through the exact steps to wix unpublish your site - and explains what happens to your domain, billing, and search rankings when you do.
+Whether you're doing maintenance, taking a break from business, or just want to work on your site privately, unpublishing a Wix website is quick and takes less than a minute.
+This guide covers the exact steps, what happens to your domain and billing while offline, and how to bring your site back when you're ready.

 Key Takeaways